HighDimensionalEconLab/HMCExamples.jl/scripts/README.md

 The following options are available:

 ### Dynare
+- Dynare Log Parser
+  - Use this to read the Dynare logs if you saved it to a file earlier.
+  - `python scripts/figplots/parse_dynare_log.py`

 - Summary Statistics
   - First, pull the Matlab chain files into Julia by running `julia --project=scripts scripts/figplots/dynare_to_julia.jl`.
   - Next, parse the results into tables using `python scripts/figplots/sumstats_dynare.py`.